Rob-bie/ElixirPlusReddit/README.md

 The anonymous function `capture` takes a tag and matches it against our mailbox, if it finds something within five seconds it grabs it, otherwise we're left with a disappointing message.
 That's pretty much the gist of it, honestly.
-If you understand this you have the proper foundation for making neat stuff.
+If you understand this you already have the proper foundation for making neat stuff.
 Next we'll take a brief tour of EPR's most important bits and then finally put it to practice and write a (useless) bot!

-## A brief, non-comprehensive tour of EPR
+## A non-comprehensive tour of EPR

 Here we'll take a look at some of EPR's different functionality and discuss certain implementation details.
 If you're following along I would suggest reconfiguring your iex session before hopping into the next part.